nuts-foundation/nuts-node/docs/pages/deployment/storage.rst

 Microsoft Azure Key Vault
 =========================

 This storage backend uses Microsoft Azure's Key Vault.
-It authenticates to the Azure Key Vault at the configured URL using the default credential, typically an Azure Managed Identity.
-Refer to the `Azure SDK for Go documentation <https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication>`_ for more information.
+The following rules apply:

 - To store private keys in an Azure Key Vault HSM, set ``crypto.azurekv.hsm`` to ``true``.
 - Keys created through this storage backend are marked as non-exportable.
 - Azure Key Vault storage can't be used for encrypting ``did:nuts`` private credentials or for data encryption.

+The following credential options are available for authentication:
+- ``managed_identity``: authenticate using ManagedIdentity credential (recommended, because default credential often times out when deployed in Azure).
+- ``default``: authenticate using the DefaultChain credential.
+At least the ``AZURE_TENANT_ID`` and ``AZURE_CLIENT_ID`` (for user assigned identities) need to be set in the environment.
+Refer to the `Azure SDK for Go documentation <https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication>`_ for more information.

 HashiCorp Vault
 ===============